ClickHouse/adsb.exposed/README.md

 The query returns RGBA values of each pixel of the image in the `RowBinary` format (1024x1024 pixels, 1048576 rows, 4 bytes each, 4 MiB in total for each tile).
 It uses `zstd` compression in HTTP response as long as the browser supports it.
 It was a nice observation that `zstd` compression over raw pixels bitmap works better than `PNG`! (not surprising, though).

-Most of the times compress several times.
-But anyway, hundreds of megabytes have to be transferred over network.
+Most of the time the image data compresses several times.
+But anyway, hundreds of megabytes have to be transferred over the network.
 That's why the service can feel slow on bad Internet connections.

 ```
 let ctx = tile.getContext('2d');